Readability

 Choosing relevant content

-When a user lands on your webpage, they typically decide in the first five to eight seconds whether to stay or leave.
-It's important that your content is straightforward, succinct and tailored to your audience.
+When a user lands on your web page, they typically decide in the first 5-8 seconds whether to stay or leave.
+It's important that your content is straightforward, concise and tailored to your audience.

 Writing web content